In a rush? Here’s the quick run-down.

 After a few days, I noticed that he was able to self-regulate quicker.
 At the same time, I started to notice a pattern of what was making him upset: he seemed unsure of how to read non-verbal social cues.

+When children walked near him, he worried they were coming to take his toys or hurt him.
+At the same time, he didn’t have the skills to ask for a toy he wanted to use.
+When I recognized these patterns, I made sure to join Charlie when he was playing in order to further understand his emotion dysregulation and what was triggering it.
 I would notice when Charlie was just beginning to get stressed.
 I saw him clench his fists as he watched another child playing with a toy boat.
 “Did you want to play with a boat?
 Let’s go ask him where he found the boat.”

 Charlie didn’t pick up the skills immediately, but I was now catching many situations before he ran into emotional distress.
 I was able to help Charlie with these skills because I focused first on his emotional needs.
-It helped me bond with him and helped me identify skills to work on when he was regulated so he would be more prepared the next time he got upset.
+It helped me bond with him and helped me identify skills to work on when he was regulated so he would be more prepared the next time he got upset and dysregulated.

 The child is not the only one who learns from co-regulation — it teaches emotional intelligence to both children and caregivers.